djdt/spcal/docs/source/background/extraction.rst

    E[X^2] &= \frac{V[Y]}{\lambda}

-Finally we can recover the lognormal parmaters :math:`\mu` and :math:`\sigma` using their method of moments.
+Finally we can recover the lognormal parameters :math:`\mu` and :math:`\sigma` using their method of moments.

 .. math::
    \mu &= \log{\frac{E[X]^2}{\sqrt{E[X^2]}}} \\